-In this research Salvia officinalis L. var.
-Extrakta was used as material in the Bornova ecological conditions in 2012 and 2013.
-It was investigated on effect of different nitrogen and water applications (dripping irrigation) in some yield parameters and antioxidant activity in sage plants.
-Field trials were arranged two-factor splitplot experimental design, with four replications.
-Experimental factors were water regimes of main plot: S1 (irrigated when it's needed), S2 (20 days dry before harvesting) and S3 (40 days dry before harvesting) and the sub-plot nitrogen applications (nitrogen free and 6 kg da-1).
-It was determined that plant height (cm), fresh herbage yield (kg da-1), drug herbage yield (kg da-1), essential oil ratio (%), essential oil yield, essential oil content (%), antioxidant capacity (μ mol FRAPgDM).
-The highest essential oil ratio was obtained as a mean 2.07% from S3 water doses The main component in the essential oils recovered by both experiments were α + β thujone showing a large variation.
-Considering all the water and nitrogen applications of field trials showed that nitrogen fertilization were distinguished, the data on plants where water applications S2.
-It can be said that the antioxidant activity tends to increase as the soil moisture decreases.
+The effect of different water and nitrogen applications on some yield parameters and antioxidant activity on sage (Salvia officinalis L. var.
+Extrakta) was investigated.
+A field trial was arranged in the split plot design with four replications under the Bornova ecological conditions in 2012 and 2013.
+The following water regimes were used as main plots: S1 (irrigated when it's needed), S2 (20 days dry before harvesting) and S3 (40 days dry before harvesting) and nitrogen applications were used as sub-plots such as 0 kg ha-1 and 60 kg ha-1.
+The following plant characteristics such as plant height (cm), fresh herbage yield (kg ha-1), drug herbage yield (kg ha-1), drug leaf yield (kg ha-1), essential oil ratio (%), essential oil yield, essential oil content (%), antioxidant capacity (μmol FRAPgDM) were recorded.
+The highest essential oil ratio was obtained from the S3 water dose such as 2.07%.
+The main component in the essential oils recovered by both experiments were α + β thujone showing a large variation.
+Considering the N fertilization combined with the S2 irrigation had positive effect on the characteristics measured.
+It could be concluded that the antioxidant activity tended to increase as the soil moisture decreased.

-Keywords: Sage; Salvia officinalis L.; nitrogen; water application; essential oil
+Keywords: essential oil, nitrogen, sage, Salvia officinalis L., water application